jscs-dev/node-jscs/README.md

 Disallows space after keyword.

-Type: `Array`
+Type: `Array` or `Boolean`

-Values: Array of quoted keywords
+Values: Array of quoted keywords or `true` to disallow spaces after all possible keywords.

 #### Example